 The Apprenticeship in Ecological Horticulture

 The Apprenticeship in Ecological Horticulture provides training in the concepts and practices of organic gardening and small-scale farming.
 This full-time program is held at the Center's 30-acre CASFS/UCSC Farm and 3-acre Alan Chadwick Garden on the UCSC campus.
-Run in conjunction with UCSC Extension, the Apprenticeship course carries 20 units of Extension credit for the approximately 300 hours of classroom instruction and 700 hours of in-field training and hands-on experience in the greenhouses, gardens, orchards, and fields.
+The Apprenticeship training program offers 300 hours of classroom instruction and 700 hours of in-field training and hands-on experience in the greenhouses, gardens, orchards, and fields.
+The UCSC Center for Agroecology & Sustainable Food Systems offers a Certificate in Ecological Horticulture upon successful completion of the program.

 Since its founding in 1967, the Apprenticeship has developed into an internationally recognized program that blends the virtues of experiential learning with traditional classroom studies.
-Topics covered during the six-month course include soil management, composting, pest control, crop planning, irrigation, farm equipment, marketing techniques, and Community Supported Agriculture (CSA) practices.
+Topics covered during the six-month course include soil management, composting, pest control, crop planning, irrigation, farm equipment, marketing techniques, Community Supported Agriculture (CSA) practices, farm labor issues, food policy, equity and access within the food system.

 The Apprenticeship model of combining theoretical and practical instruction has been replicated both locally and internationally as apprentices go on to train others in hands-on projects.
-Graduates have also established their own commercial farms and market gardens, run community gardens for inner city and prison populations, and developed school gardening programs.
-Many graduates take part in international development projects, including programs in Nepal, Uganda, Kenya, South Africa, and throughout Central and South America.
+Graduates have also established their own commercial farms and market gardens, assisted with community gardens in inner city neighborhoods, facilitated gardening programs within schools, and worked with agricultural job training programs for people that have been incarcerated.
+Many graduates take part in international development projects, including programs in Nepal, Uganda, Kenya, South Africa, the Philippines and throughout Central and South America.
 Others have raised the standards of the organic food industry through work with certification programs and retailers.
 See the Graduates at Work page for examples of what Apprenticeship alumni have done with their training.

 If You're Thinking about Applying

 Please read the material in the Information/Application section for a full description of the Apprenticeship and contact information.
 International applicants should also read the Information for International Applicants.

-The actual tuition for the 2015 Apprenticeship will be $6,000.
-Tuition was set at $10,650 for 2015, but thanks to generous grants and gifts, no one accepted for the 2015 program will pay more than $6,000.
-Please note that full and partial scholarships and tuition assistance are available, and the program accepts AmeriCorps and GI Bill funding.
-See the Apprentice Scholarship/Tuition Assistance Support page for details.
+The course fee for the 2017 Apprenticeship will be $6,000.
+Please note that full and partial course fee waivers are available, and the program accepts AmeriCorps funding.
+See the Course Fee Waiver Support Opportunities page for details.